jack-GW/personal-site/README.md

-just the html for a basic website
+html i wrote for a personal wesbite